-This comforting breakfast recipe will see you through October – and even possibly November if you don’t eat it daily!
+This comforting breakfast recipe will see you through October – and possibly even November too, if you don‘t eat it every day!

-The pumpkin purée can be from a tin of unsweetened – not the pie filling variety – or, you can make your own by purifying a couple of leftover roasted wedges.
+The pumpkin purée can be taken from a tin – as long as it's unsweetened, and not the pie-filling variety – or you can make your own by puréeing a couple of leftover roasted wedges.

-Easy to adapt, just swap in the nuts and seeds as you wish.
-You could try using a 750g bag of muesli base that includes barley, rye, oat and wheat flakes.
+This is another easy-to-adapt recipe: you can simply swap in the nuts and seeds you prefer.
+You could also try using a bag of muesli for the base that includes barley, rye, oat and wheat flakes.

-As a real treat, serve with sticky warm cinnamon and maple apple wedges.
-Also delicious with raw or baked fruits.
+As a real treat, serve this granola with sticky, warm cinnamon and maple apple wedges.
+It's also delicious with raw or baked fruits.

-If you like this recipe then try, Pumpkin spiced Almond Milk, Pumpkin spiced Pancakes, Pumpkin blondie cookies, Fluffy Pumpkin Spiced Buns, Nutella granola clusters, Winter spiced Granola, Coconutty Granola.
+If you like this recipe, then try my Pumpkin-Spiced Almond Milk, Pumpkin-Spiced Pancakes, Pumpkin Blondie Cookies, Fluffy Pumpkin-Spiced Buns, Nutella Granola Clusters, Winter Spiced Granola, and Coconutty Granola.

 700g rolled oats